-You immediately see the value of using a cognitive automation tool after general processes and workflows have been automated.
+You immediately see the value of using an automation tool after general processes and workflows have been automated.
 With RPA adoption at an all-time high (and not even close to hitting a plateau), now is the time business leaders are looking to further automation initiatives.

 Early RPA Wins Self-Fund Automation Solutions